yhw086/PowerOutageAnalysis/README.md

 With data cleaned for analysis, we looked at the overall frequency of the climate categories and the distribution of outage durations.

 #### Distribution of Climate Categories
 This is a vertical bar plot showing the distribution of Climate categories ('normal' and 'extreme') on the x-axis and the Number of Occurences' of each climate category on the y-axis.
 There is approximately a balanced distribution.
 Specifically, it indicates that the power outages recorded in the dataset are not predominantly occurring in one type of climate over another.
-A 50-50 split in the Climate variable implies that any patterns, correlations, or causal relationships identified between climate conditions and power outages are reflective of a broad range of conditions.
+An almost 50-50 split in the Climate variable implies that any patterns, correlations, or causal relationships identified between climate conditions and power outages are reflective of a broad range of conditions.
 This balanced representation enhances the generalizability of the findings.
 It ensures that the conclusions drawn are not biased towards a particular climatic condition.

 <iframe src="figures/uni_climate.html" width=800 height=600 frameBorder=0></iframe>